TPS for Somalia – Court-Protected, Case Stayed Pending SCOTUS | CUSP

 TPS for Somalia:

-Last updated: March 27, 2026 ⚖️ May 4 Hearing scheduled Administrative stay in effect ~2,465 TPS holders protected 35 yrs TPS for Somalia (since 1991)
+Last updated: May 1, 2026 Administrative stay in effect Case stayed pending SCOTUS ~2,465 TPS holders protected 35 yrs TPS for Somalia (since 1991)

 Important: This page provides general information about the Somalia TPS litigation and is intended for informational purposes only.
 It does not constitute legal advice.
 If you are a Somali TPS holder with questions about your specific situation, please consult a qualified immigration attorney.
 African Communities Together (ACT) or PANA may be able to connect you with legal resources.